irahorecka/gardenofrecipes/public/recipes/md/cracked-sugar-cookies.md

 # Cracked Sugar Cookies

 These are crisp!
-Makes about 40 cookies
+Makes about 40 cookies.

 ## Ingredients